 Chinese Studies

-Majors: Students who plan to elect a Chinese major and who have no prior study of Mandarin should begin Chinese language study in their first year at Holy Cross.
+Majors: Students who plan to elect a Chinese major and who have no prior study of Mandarin should begin Chinese language study in their first semester at Holy Cross.
 Study in China for one or two semesters during your academic career at Holy Cross is also highly recommended.

 CHIN 101